-- The Offshore Scoping Report (Volume 7, Appendix 2) was submitted to Marine Directorate Licensing Operations Team (MD-LOT)i in September 2022, who then circulated the report to relevant consultees.
+- 3.3.1.1 The Offshore Scoping Report (Volume 7, Appendix 2) was submitted to Marine Directorate - Licensing Operations Team (MD-LOT)i in September 2022, who then circulated the report to relevant consultees.
 A Scoping Opinion (Volume 7, Appendix 3) was received from MD-LOT on 13 January 2023.
 Relevant comments from the Scoping Opinion specific to MW&SQ are provided in Table 3-2. - 3.3.1.2 Further consultation has been undertaken throughout the pre-application stage.
-The consultation activities carried out relevant to MW&SQ are summarised in Table 3-3.
+Table 3-3 summarises the consultation activities carried out relevant to MW&SQ.